 College was a pretty great time for me, so I have a lot of good memories of it.
 Of course, they weren’t all great… One memory in particular still bothers me a little: when I almost failed in sophomore year because my computer went bad.

 I went to college to study journalism, so there was a lot of writing involved.
-So much so, that my Dad surprised me before I started my second year with a computer for my dorm room so I could write and edit my copy in peace.
+So much so, that my Dad surprised me before I started my second year with a computer for my dorm room so I could write and edit.
 The student computers on campus were a little ways from the dorm, so it was nice not to have to hike across campus by myself.

 Knowing full well that very few college students would work on a research paper before a break, the professor had literally had us drawn our topics from a hat.
 I had pulled… the Hussite Wars, I think… and I had already put together an outline for this paper to be built around.
 This thing was supposed to be pretty hefty, with a full bibliography, according to our professor.